bishiguro/Janis/README.md

 		If 90, move to 0
 		If 0, move to 90

 	Proportional Control: The closer the object is to the paddle's sensor, the more it moves.
 Calibration is still necessary.
 Perhaps this will be more sensitive to finer interactions, but runs a higher risk of noise.
-It still needs to be tested in a queue structure.

-Structure for multiple sensors/servos:

-	Sense Sweep Back Forth:
-		Queue is implemented(right now, only for Sense abnd Move w/ Delay control scheme), and multiple sensors/multiple servos implemented.
-		In each loop:
-		   Each sensor detects.
-If there is an event, it adds it to the queue.
-		   Queue deploys an event

-		Sense Sweep back and forth is our most recent and most complex implentation, with an effective structure for multiple servos/sensors.
-We have yet to try this structure with other control schemes

 Next steps are:
-  1. to improve the queue deploying (partially complete the event and move on to the next, rather than waiting for completion)
-  2. Reduce Sensor noise
-  3. Create a default interaction (perhaps tell time, since we have 12 servos)
+  1. Test different interactions
+  2. Time telling default interaction (skeleton code, using old queue structure is in Current Interaction folder)
+  3. Filter and calibrate sensors